VladMasarik/prombench/README.md

 ## Intro
-The repository provides two main functions:
+The repository provides two main projects:
 - fucnbench
 - prombench

 ## Prombench
-Benchmarking of the whole Prometheus stack and comparison with the Prometheus master branch.
-The benchmark is initiated by commenting on a pull request in the Prometheus repository.
+Benchmarks and compares two different Prometheus versions.
+The benchmark is initiated by creating a comment on a pull request in the repository.
 See Prombench [README.md](/cmd/prombench/README.md) for more information.

 ## Funcbench
-Benchmarking of the time series database that Prometheus uses by default.
+Benchmarking of functions matched by regex using Golang `benchcmp` tool.
 The benchmark is initiated by commenting on a pull request in the Prometheus/TSDB repository.
 See Funcbench [README.md](/cmd/funcbench/README.md) for more information.